Human Resource Audit

 5. Management by objectives (MBO) approach

-This is a goals and objective based approach.
+This is a goal and objective-based approach.
 Specific targets are laid down against which the organization’s performance is measured so as to arrive at a final decision.
 The Audit team conducts a survey of the actual performance then compares that performance with the desired objectives of the organization.

 It is noted that irrespective of the approach, it can be grouped as a comprehensive plan or special focused plan, with staff, time and costs as factors.